SSS-Says-Snek/hisock/docs/source/tutorials/intermediate_tutorial.rst

 Names and groups
 ----------------

 Now, I'll clear up some more stuff before we move on.
+Hisock provides what I like to call **names** and **groups**.
+Under-the-hood, ``hisock`` usually identifies clients and servers by their **IP Address**.
+This works most of the times, but sometimes, you want to differentiate between clients, *without* knowing the IP.
+This is where names come in; On client connection, you can pass a ``name`` argument into :func:`connect`, as to bind a name to the client.
+Now, using some additional functions, we could send and receive data by using the client name!
 The other ``send`` methods
 --------------------------